S3-working-group/s3-practical-guide/docs/all.md

 A fractal organization can be formed either by multiple in(ter-)dependent organizations which share a common (primary) <a href="#" class="tooltip" title="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">driver</a>, or by multiple branches, departments, or projects within a larger organization.

-These <a href="#" class="tooltip" title="Constituent: A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.">constituents</a> (i.e. organizations, branches, departments or projects) need to share at least some — and typically most — functional <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> (e.g. accounting, product management, or development).
+These <a href="#" class="tooltip" title="Constituent: A team (e.g. a circle, team, department, branch, project or organization) who delegate authority to a representative to act on their behalf in other team or organizations.">constituents</a> (i.e. organizations, branches, departments or projects) need to share at least some — and typically most — functional <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> (e.g. accounting, product management, or development).

 ##### Tiers